A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Method

 with

 \begin{proposition} The inclusion function $B_F$ defined in~\eqref{eq:box} is the \emph{tightest axis-aligned inclusion function} of $F$. \end{proposition} \begin{proof} We note that for any given $\tilde{u}$ the function $F(t,\tilde{u},v)$ is bilinear; we call this function function $F_{\tilde{u}}(t,v)$.
 Thus, $F$ can be regarded as a bilinear function whose four control points move along linear trajectories $\mathcal{T}(u)_i, i=1,2,3,4$.
-The range of $F_{\tilde{u}}$ is a bilinear surface which bounded by the tetrahedron constructed by the four vertices forming the bilinear surface, which are moving on $\mathcal{T}_i$.
-Thus, $F$ is bounded by the every tetrahedron formed by $\mathcal{T}(u)_i$, implying that $F$ is bounded by the convex hull of the trajectories' vertices, which are the vertices $v_i, i = 1,\cdots,8$ defining $F$.
+The range of $F_{\tilde{u}}$ is a bilinear surface which is bounded by the tetrahedron constructed by the four vertices forming the bilinear surface, which are moving on $\mathcal{T}_i$.
+Thus, $F$ is bounded by every tetrahedron formed by $\mathcal{T}(u)_i$, implying that $F$ is bounded by the convex hull of the trajectories' vertices, which are the vertices $v_i, i = 1,\cdots,8$ defining $F$.
 Finally, since $B_F$ is the axis-aligned bounding box of the convex-hull of $v_i, i = 1,\cdots,8$, $B_F$ is an inclusion function for $F$.

-Since the vertices of the convex hull belongs to $F$ and the convex hull is the tightest convex hull, the bounding box $B_F$ of the convex hull is the tightest inclusion function. \end{proof}
+Since the vertices of the convex hull belong to $F$ and the convex hull is the tightest convex hull, the bounding box $B_F$ of the convex hull is the tightest inclusion function. \end{proof}

 \begin{theorem} The inclusion function $B_F$ defined in~\eqref{eq:box} is convergent. \end{theorem} \begin{proof} We first note that $F$ is trivially continuous, second that the standard interval-based inclusion function $\incl F$ constructed with intervals is axis-aligned.
 Therefore, from Proposition~\ref{th:inclusion}, it follows that $B_F(I)\subseteq \incl F(I)$ for any interval $I$.
 Finally, since $\incl F$ is convergent~\cite{snyder1992interval}, then also $B_F$ is. \end{proof}